gopinathsjsu/team-project-beta/README.md

 ## Design Decisions:
+### MERN stack :
+We chose MERN stack because it provides faster development using library functions from React.
+It is easier to test and run applications, bother server-side and front end.
 #### Backend :
-##### Django Python framework
-Django is a high-level Python web framework.
-It allows us to use modules for faster development.
-We chose Django python over other technologies as the requirement was a data-driven content management application.
+##### Node.js and Expressjs
+Nodejs is a serer-side Javascript framework, provides event-driven and non-blocking i/o.
+Express is another server side framework which runs on the Nodejs platform.
+It is easy to configure and customize.
 #### Frontend :
-##### ReactJS and Redux
+##### ReactJS
-We chose React to make UI development easy.
+We chose ReactJS, a Javascript front-end library to make UI development easy.
 Using React, we imported a lot of predefined UI packages which saved a lot of development time.
-Redux, along with React provides a state which is maintained globally across the application.
+Redux, along with React components provides a state which is maintained globally across the application.
 This helps one component track changes to the other components.
 #### Database :
-##### MySQL
-MySQL is reliable, flexible and easy to use.
-It was our first choice because it is efficient and fast.
-MySQL databases are easy to configure and provide multiuser capabilities and can handle many connections at the same time.
-#### UI library :
-##### Material-UI
+##### MongoDB
-We used MUI, a React component library which can be easily imported and used, instead of painstakingly code the UI components.
-It provides fully loaded UI components which made development faster.
+MongoDB is a non-relational database which we used as part of the MERN stack.
+MongoDB has document oriented storage and is robust, flexible and scalable.
+It provides single-master usage with replication support.